GSA/USSM/_pages/marketplace/travel-expense.md

                   <p>

-ETS unified over 124 agencies to a common, secure, web-based, automated service.
+eGov Travel Services have unified over 124 agencies to a common, secure, web-based, automated service.
 It eliminated over 250 disparate, non-web based and paper-driven systems; leveraged the government's purchasing power; increased online adoption; reduced reimbursement cycle time; and significantly reduced vendor costs.
 ETS has lowered reimbursement time to three days, increased online adoption to over 70%, and delivered an average annual savings of $21 million dollars.
+Key tenants of this initiative will improve:
 </p>

 <ul>
-<LI>Reduces Travel System Duplication and Cost</LI>
+<LI>Reductions to Travel System Duplication and Cost</LI>
-<LI>Improves Interoperability and Data Standardization</LI>
+<LI>Interoperability and Data Standardization</LI>
-<LI>Elevates Employee Experience </LI>
+<LI>Transaction Efficiency and Reduce Administrative Burden</LI>
-<LI>Improves Security and Compliance</LI>
+<LI>Employee Experience in Support of Mission Delivery</LI>
-<LI>Increases Transaction Efficiency and Reduces Administrative Burden</LI>
+<LI>Security and Compliance</LI>

                 </ul>